hsutter/cppfront/README.md

 This is one of many experiments going on across the industry looking at ways to accomplish a major C++ evolution.
 What makes this experiment different from the others?
 Two main things...

-## 1) This is about C++, not about something else... including as always seamless (no-marshal no-thunk no-bridging) interop with all of today's ISO C++ and tomorrow's further-evolved C++.
+## 1) This is about C++, not about something else.

 <image align="right" width="150" src="https://user-images.githubusercontent.com/1801526/188887745-23e0c3a0-3ea7-4589-993c-f54fe662b107.png"> I love ISO C++.
-I want to keep writing code in C++... just nicer, with less ceremony to remember, fewer safety mistakes, and the same level of tool support other languages enjoy.
+I want to keep writing code in C++... just nicer:

+    - with less ceremony to remember;
+    - with fewer safety gotchas; and
+    - with the same level of tool support other languages enjoy.

+You know...
+I want "C++, the fun parts" without "C++, the tedious/dangerous parts."
+(I have a similar view of most major cities.)

 We've already been improving C++'s safety and ergonomics with every ISO C++ release, but they have been "10%" improvements.
 We haven't been able to do a "10x" improvement primarily because we have to keep 100% syntax backward compatibility.

 What if we could have our compatibility cake, and eat it too -- by having:

-    - 100% seamless **link compatibility always**, and
+    - 100% seamless **link compatibility always** (no marshaling, no interop, no generating 'compatibility modules' to import/export C++ code to/from a different world); and

     - 100% seamless **backward source compatibility always available**, including 100% SFINAE and macro compatibility, **but only pay for it when we use it**... that is, apply C++'s familiar "zero-overhead principle" also to backward source compatibilty?

 I want to encourage us to look for ways to push the boundaries to bring C++ itself forward and double down on C++ — not to switch to something else.
 I want us to aim for major C++ evolution directed toward things that will make us better C++ programmers — not programmers of something else.

-## 2) I want to stick to a specific goal: See if we can make C++ **10x safer, simpler, and more toolable** if we had a "syntax #2" alternative syntax for C++.
+## 2) This is about a specific goal: See if we can make C++ **10x safer, simpler, and more toolable** if we had a "syntax #2" alternative syntax for C++.

 An alternative syntax would be a cleanly demarcated "bubble of new code" that would let us do things that we can never do in today's syntax without breaking the world, such as to:

-   - fix defaults (e.g., make `[[nodiscard]]` the default),
+   - fix defaults (e.g., make `[[nodiscard]]` the default);
-   - double down on modern C++ (e.g., make C++20 modules and C++23 `import std;` the default),
+   - double down on modern C++ (e.g., make C++20 modules and C++23 `import std;` the default);
-   - remove unsafe parts that are already superseded (e.g., no unsafe `union`s or pointer arithmetic),
+   - remove unsafe parts that are already superseded (e.g., no unsafe `union`s or pointer arithmetic);
-   - have type and memory safety by default, by making the [C++ Core Guidelines safety profiles](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#S-profile) we already have the default and required,
+   - have type and memory safety by default, by making the [C++ Core Guidelines safety profiles](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#S-profile) we already have the default and required;
-   - eliminate 90% of the guidance we have to teach about today's complex language (e.g., by eliminating special cases, and refactoring the language into a smaller number of regular composable features), and
+   - eliminate 90% of the guidance we have to teach about today's complex language (e.g., by eliminating special cases, and refactoring the language into a smaller number of regular composable features); and
    - make it easy to write a parser (e.g., having a context-free grammar and order-independent semantics.

 This repo is an experiment to try to develop a proof of concept that evolution along these lines may be possible.
 For example, this repo's `parse.h` is a standalone context-free parser that is growing month by month as I implement more of the "syntax #2" experiment.